GayatriBhinge/WasteWaterManagement/README.md

 Thank to House of Concepts.

 ## 🚀 About Me
-Hi, I'm Gayatri, and  as a data analyst, I'm  Data Analyst.
+Hi, I'm Gayatri, and  I'm  Data Analyst.

 ## 🛠 Skills